 Laurel Slip & Fall Accident Attorneys

-We Are Prepared to Go Head-to-Head With Insurance Companies
+We Are Prepared to Go Head-to-Head with Insurance Companies

-In the event of a slip and fall accident that causes serious injury, it is common for premises owners, managers and/or insurers of premises owners to claim that the person who fell was careless and therefore partially or fully responsible for his or her own injury.
+In the event of a slip and fall accident that causes serious injury, it is common for premises owners, managers, and/or insurers of property owners to claim that the person who fell was careless and therefore partially or fully responsible for his or her own injury.
 Lawyers for the other side may get even more aggressive and investigate the background of the person who fell, seeking for evidence to show that the fall injury was most likely caused by a pre-existing medical condition.

 Common Injuries Sustained in Slip & Fall Accidents

-If you or a family member has been through a slip-and-fall accident, you may have medical bills to pay after suffering an injury such as:
+If you or a family member has been through a slip and fall accident, you may have medical bills to pay after suffering an injury such as: